TheCandidStartup/TheCandidStartup.github.io/_drafts/react-glitchy-virtual-scroll.md

 My next thought was that maybe the React legacy mode rendering was broken.
 I've applied a few minor updates to React.
 It's easy for bugs to creep into a rarely used legacy code path.

 I switched to React 18 rendering.
 Which, as before, is even more broken.
 React 18 encourages the browser to paint before rendering for "continuous" events like scrolling.

-I then wrapped my handling of the scroll event with [`flushSync`](), which forces the DOM to update before returning.
+I wrapped my handling of the scroll event with [`flushSync`](https://react.dev/reference/react-dom/flushSync), which forces the DOM to update before returning.
 Which puts me back to the same behavior I see with legacy rendering.

 # Partially Presented Frame